-The Lewis A. Opler Prize, established in memory of the late Dr. Lewis Alan Opler, will be given annually to recognize individuals who have made important advances in measurement that will help accelerate the development of new treatments or cures for CNS disorders.
+The Lewis A. Opler Prize, established in 2020 in memory of the late Dr. Lewis Alan Opler, is given annually to recognize individuals who have made important advances in measurement that will help accelerate the development of new treatments or cures for CNS disorders.
 Focusing on novel developments and contributions to assessment, awardees will be invited to present their work to members and participants at ISCTM.

 Finalists will be asked to submit relevant publications and presentation materials for review along with the names of at least two references.
 The winner will receive funds to support travel and attendance to ISCTM.